 - Chris Belanger: Philosophy of Chaos, graduated October 2014.

-- Mike Thicke: Economic Philosophy of Science, in progress.
+- Mike Thicke: Economic Philosophy of Science, graduated November 2016.

 - Noah Stemeroff: On the Role of Mathematics in Theoretical Physics, in progress.